An Eclectic Gastronomy of Sound

 He was a creative guy who enriched the music and graphic design world during his time.
-An artist’s role is to present the world to us in a different way and cause us to see things in a new light, and Gene Brownell did that (usually.)
+An artist’s role is to present the world to us in a different way and cause us to see things in a new light, and that’s exactly what Gene Brownell did.)

 [All images from Discogs]